Luos-io/Documentation/docs/luos-technology/node/luos.md

 |     MAX_MSG_NB     | 2\*MAX_SERVICE_NUMBER |                                Max number of messages that can be referenced by Luos.                                 |
 |      NBR_PORT      |           2           | Number of PTP (port) on the node ( max 8).
 See [electronic design](../../hardware-consideration/electronics.md) page. |

-You will find the default configuration for Luos Library in the file <a href="https://github.com/Luos-io/Luos/tree/master/Robus/inc/config.h" target="_blank">config.h &#8599;</a>,
+You will find the default configuration for Luos Library in the file <a href="https://github.com/Luos-io/Luos/tree/master/Robus/inc/config.h" target="_blank">config.h<IconExternalLink width="10" /></a>,

 Check the Luos_hal_config.h of your MCU family to see parameters that can be changed to fit your design.